 Regulatory compliance is a key component of device development.
 The U.S. Food and Drug Administration (FDA), through initiatives such as the creation of a simulation model repository and Medical Device Design Tools (MDDTs), has stepped up efforts to more actively encourage the use of simulation.
 The FDA recognizes the value of simulation for device development, for cardiac services and treatments, and for virtual testing that supports the approval of device submissions.
 Simulation is also understood to help reduce animal testing and clinical trial costs, improve upon bench testing, and provide deeper understanding of in vivo behavior where traditional methods of assessing devices simply aren’t possible.

 Through sponsorships and active participation in organizations like the Medical Device Innovation Consortium (MDIC) the FDA is exploring how to leverage simulation to advance regulatory science through various initiatives.

 Perhaps the greatest challenge for any medical regulatory agency is accessing the safety of new devices without relying on costly and invasive human testing.
-Regulatory science stakeholders are invited monitor and evaluate the development of the model in a collaborative way as the project progresses over time.
-We welcome your critical input and/or guidance in your area of expertise.
-Your participation will be valuable in assessing the validity of the heart model for its mechanical and material properties, in developing test protocols, and in creating strategies for validation of the heart model for specific contexts of use.
+Regulatory science stakeholders monitor and evaluate the development of the model in a collaborative way as the project progresses over time.
+Their participation is valuable in assessing the validity of the heart model for its mechanical and material properties, in developing test protocols, and in creating strategies for validation of the heart model for specific contexts of use.